mashedram/Church_of_Dog/Spieces/Demi-Dog.md

 Some characteristics:
 - Their eyes glow red upon anger.
+- Their eyes sclera are black, with red pupils.
 - Their strength is greatly increased, allowing them to wield great weaponry,
 - Have an extremely high regenerative ability, and can last much longer out in battle.
 - Slows down the aging process.